-Floor strippers can even be certified and proven green by outside organizations such as Green Seal[®] or Ecologo[®].
+Floor strippers can even be certified and proven green by outside organizations such as Green Seal® or Ecologo®.
 There are various requirements for a stripper to meet green standards and become certified.
-Here are some of the requirements for Green Seal[®] certification of a floor stripper:
+Here are some of the requirements for Green Seal® certification of a floor stripper:

-- 1. The stripper must achieve a removal ease rating of "good" when paired with a green floor finish. - 2.
-The stripper must be non-toxic to humans. - 3.
-The stripper cannot contain any carcinogens, mutagens, or reproductive toxicants. - 4.
-The stripper must not be corrosive to skin or eyes.
+- 1. Must achieve a removal ease rating of "good" when paired with a green floor finish.

+- 2. Must be non-toxic to humans.

+- 3. Cannot contain any carcinogens, mutagens, or reproductive toxicants.

+- 4. Must not be corrosive to skin or eyes.

-- 5. The stripper must not be a skin sensitizer. - 6.
-The stripper must not be flammable. - 7.
-The volatile organic compound (VOC) content must be below 3% for light stripping dilution, and below 7% for heavy stripping dilution. - 8.
-The stripper must not be toxic to aquatic life. - 9.
-The stripper must be readily biodegradable.
+- 5. Must not be a skin sensitizer.

+- 6. Must not be flammable.

+- 7. The volatile organic compound (VOC) content must be below 3% for light stripping dilution, and below 7% for heavy stripping dilution.

+- 8. Must not be toxic to aquatic life.

+- 9. Must be readily biodegradable.